 As time progressed some guards started passing away but the islanders just kept living in spite of lack of food and harsh conditions.
 Guards began asking what was the secret that helped convicts live up to their 90s in good health.
 Note that an average lifespan of Europeans in the 17th century was around 45 or so years.
 Naturally, none of the islanders could come up with anything special to share.

 Later on, someone figured out that the main food component of the people living there was this bitter herb resembling large parsley or celery (Ashitaba).
 They ate it raw, boiled in soups, and brewed plenty of Asitaba tea since it was one of a few edible greens growing in abundance there.

 Nowadays large and small farms in Japan, Indonesia, and many other countries grow Ashitaba plants not only for food but also for healing purposes.
 Numerous research studies discover and confirm a number of outstanding medicinal properties.

-What are the main health benefits of this Ashitaba plant?
+What are the main health benefits of Ashitaba plants?